 One of the most important aspects of living in Japan is physical and emotional suitability.
-Individuals/large families requiring specialized services or accommodations of any kind should carefully consider the decision to transfer to Japan as housing and services in an overseas environment may be unavailable, limited, or lack the proper accommodation.
-Accordingly, if a family member has a chronic illness or serious emotional problem, it would be advisable that he/she does not accompany you to Japan, medical facilities for civilian employees are not available in the US Misawa Base Hospital, you are expected to use the local health system.
+Individuals/large families requiring specialized services or consideration of any kind should carefully contemplate the decision to transfer to Japan, since housing and services in an overseas environment may be unavailable or limited.
+Accordingly, if a family member has a chronic illness or serious emotional problems, it would be advisable that he/she does not accompany you to Japan, since medical facilities are limited.